Go to content

 So where does that leave the passive resident who is as always facing renewal ?
 For those facing 2 and 3 year renewals there is now NO flexibility and you will be refused renewal.

 For those facing a 10 year renewal and under the old law ( which changed in July 2012) and where the bond was 30,000 euros you will be affected if you have not had investment funds, or deposits, or turnover on the account for each of the years since the last renewal date.
 For those of you, as we were all told we could do, who have kept a bare minimum balance over the years and have as done before only transferred the funds to the bank for the issue of the bank certificate under the old "today" rule, you may this renewal have a problem with the balance on the previous 2 or more years.
-There may be a solution for this first renewal under the "ingressos" rule but it does involve remitting funds to satify the requirements but you need to speak directly to your account manager.
+There may be a solution for this first renewal under the "ingressos" rule but it does involve remitting funds to satisfy the requirements but you need to speak directly to your account manager.
 For some this may be a more than annoying decision by Immigration and the fact that it is back dated arbitrarily is unjust and probably unlawful but until someone brings this before a judge, there are no avenues of appeal.
 There is also a possibility of a foreign bank certificate and also even a tax return in a third country if it serves to prove the minimum income requirement.
 NOTE:- For those who are facing one of the 10 year renewals where you were under the old residency scheme they have shown compassion (!) and there may be flexibility but this is not guaranteed.
 For those on 2 or 3 year renewals there is now no longer any flexibility and your renewal will be refused.

 For the future the banks clearly expect you to pass through the account during each year more than the equivalent minimum salary percentage required, and for those facing renewal next year I would advise a transfer in as soon as possible to cover this calendar year.
 As stated above it does not need to stay in the account and can be spent each year but you may need to act now.

-The Andorran minimum wage 2023
+The Andorran minimum wage 2024

-The increases in the Andorran minimum wage have been announced and that increase will affect the requirements for passive residents who are required to maintain annual deposits into ( and out of if necessary) of 300% of the minimum wage upwards depending on the family dependents ( 400% for a married couple, 500% with one child etc.)
+The increases in the Andorran minimum wage have been announced and that increase will affect the requirements for passive residents who are required to maintain annual deposits into ( and out of if necessary) of 300% of the minimum wage upwards depending on the family dependants ( 400% for a married couple, 500% with one child etc.)

 Passive residency bank requirements